Toggle menu

 • Citizens Advice West Berkshire also provides financial advice

-Sometimes a person in need of care may lack 'capacity' to make decisions about their finances on their own.
-Under some circumstances control over these decisions can be passed to someone else.
+Sometimes a person in need of care may lack 'mental capacity' to make decisions about their finances on their own.
+Under some circumstances, control over these decisions can be passed to someone else.

-You can find more information on our webpage about Managing the Finances of Someone Unable to do so Themselves.
+You can find more information about managing the finances of someone else here.

 Do you still need help?
 Get in touch with us and tell us what you're looking for.